zzzuuu/zzzuuu.github.io/_pages/about.md

 Hi, I'm **Yu Zeng** (曾昱).
 I’m a biologist based in the University of South Florida at Tampa, Florida.

 ### Research
 I mostly work on the biomechanics, architecture and evolution of smart designs in organisms.
-The majority of my work involves appendicular systems (e.g. wings, legs, tongues, flaps, etc.) used for locomotion in air or on land, feeding and predator-prey interactions, in uni- and multi-cellular organisms.
+The majority of my work involves appendicular systems (e.g. wings, legs, tongues, flaps, etc.) used for locomotion in air or on land, feeding and predator-prey interactions.
+Arthropods and amphibians are my favorite organisms.

 ### Contact
 You can send me emails at: yuzeng {at} usf {dot} edu / dreavoniz {at} berkeley {dot} edu / zeng {at} berkeley {dot} edu / (yzeng7 {at} ucmerced is no longer working)